North Argentina: A Mind-Blowing, 9-Day Argentina Road Trip Itinerary

 Day 1: Salta

 Off we go!
 We’re starting the Argentina road trip in Salta.
-They call this city Salta la Linda, and it’s easy to see why, with its beautiful buildings and peaceful plazas.
+They call this city Salta la Linda, and it’s easy to see why, with its peaceful plazas and beautiful buildings that date back to the late 16th century.

 Make sure to visit the Museo de Arqueología de Alta Montaña.
 One of the top things to do in northern Argentina, here you’ll see the mummified bodies of the sacrificed Incan children discovered in 1999 on the top of Llullaillaco mountain.